mariocc22/find-jobs-app/README.md

 # React Native App to find tech jobs

 ## 🚀 How to use
-Welcome to the React Native Tech Job Finder App – a powerful tool designed to streamline your job search in the tech industry.
+React Native Tech Job Finder App – a powerful tool designed to streamline your job search in the tech industry.
 This app utilizes React Native in conjunction with Expo Router to enhance the development process.
 By interfacing with a RapidAPI-powered API, the app provides access to the latest, active tech jobs available online.
 The user interface dynamically displays job listings based on the data received from the API.

 ![Home page](/assets/rn_1.jpeg)